shivammehta25/shivammehta25.github.io/_posts/2022-12-28-welcome-to-the-blog.md

 ## Hello and welcome to the blog (again)!

 > Again because I used to post on `shivammehta.me/blog` but I decided to move to a new platform.
-I will try to migrate my old posts to here to keep everything in-place.
+I will try to migrate my old posts to here to keep everything in one place.
 {: .prompt-info }

 Since the start of my PhD journey around two years ago, I've focused on learning new skills or sharpening the existing ones.